Jilliane Hoffman’s All The Little Pieces is a thriller that sucks you into its vortex while character backstories add depth and plausibility.

 While I love psychological thrillers, rarely do I pick up ones involving serial killers.
 All too often their premise seem totally unrelated to my personal experience and so I fail to engage with the protagonists.

 Many years ago I can vaguely recall thinking a protagonist’s actions were so silly that I found myself barracking for the killer!
 Pretty sure that wasn’t supposed to happen.
 No, I cannot remember the title… I didn’t finish it.

 What really clicked for me with All The Little Pieces is that everything just felt so realistic.
 Faith Saunders was not perfect (who is?), but the actions she is haunted by (and hounded by the media for), are complex but understandable.
 I felt sympathy for her plight.

-Hoffman’s investment in the development of her characters’ back stories and motivations, the good and the bad, really added depth and plausibility.
-In particular I thought the lead investigator’s personality and way he interacted with other characters really grounded the plot.
+Hoffman’s investment in the development of her characters’ backstories and motivations, the good and the bad, really added depth and plausibility.
+In particular, I thought the lead investigator’s personality and the way he interacted with other characters really grounded the plot.

 If you are looking for a thriller to suck you into its vortex and have you rapidly turning the pages, I recommend All The Little Pieces.
 It was my first Jilliane Hoffman title but will not be my last.

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

 Get your copy of All The Little Pieces from: